raspberrypilearning/octapi-public-key-cryptography/en/step_10.md

 ## Finding prime factors on the OctaPi

-To complete this section of the resource, you will need to have [built an OctaPi](rpi-python-build-an-octapi)
+To complete this section of the resource, you will need to have [built an OctaPi](rpi-python-build-an-octapi).

 1. Download the [code for the OctaPi](resources/factor_efficient.py) and save it onto your OctaPi client machine.